Harshkumar77/url-shortner/README.md

 - 💽 **Server** : Express , Passport ,  Mongoose
 - 🔢 **DataBase** : MongoDB
 - ✈️ **Deployed On** : Heroku

+## Technical notes
+- Monolith architecture , client build with vite and a server with express
+- Why **MongoDB** ?
+Faster than sql database for Key - Value pair searching and the datamodels were not too complex